pingcap/docs/tidb-cloud/tidb-cloud-faq.md

 ### What versions of TiDB are supported on TiDB Cloud?

+Since June 20th, 2023, the latest default TiDB version for new TiDB Dedicated clusters is v6.5.3.
+In TiDB Serverless Cluster, it is v6.6.0.

-For the currently supported TiDB version, see [TiDB Cloud Release Notes](/tidb-cloud/tidb-cloud-release-notes.md).
+For the more information, see [TiDB Cloud Release Notes](/tidb-cloud/tidb-cloud-release-notes.md).

 ### What companies are using TiDB or TiDB Cloud in production?